 Plan Descriptions.
-The City participates as one of 883 plans in the nontraditional, joint contributory, hybrid defined benefit pension plan administered by the Texas Municipal Retirement System (TMRS).
-TMRS is an agency created by the State of Texas and administered in accordance with the TMRS Act, Subtitle G, Title 8, Texas Government Code (the TMRS Act) as an agency multiple-employer retirement system for municipal employees in the State of Texas.
+The City participates as one of 901 plans in the defined benefit cash-blance plan administered by the Texas Municipal Retirement System (TMRS).
+TMRS is an agency created by the State of Texas and administered in accordance with the TMRS Act, Subtitle G, Title 8, Texas Government Code (the TMRS Act) as an agenct multiple-employer retirement system for municipal employees in the State of Texas.
 The TMRS Act places the general administration and management of the System with a six-member Board of Trustees.
 Although the Governor, with the advice and consent of the Senate, appoints the Board, TMRS is not fiscally dependent on the State of Texas.
 TMRS's defined benefit pension plan is a tax-qualified plan under Sections 401(a) of the Internal Revenue Code.
-TMRS issues a publicly available comprehensive annual financial report that can be obtained at www.tmrs.org.
+TMRS issues a publicly available annual comprehensive financial report that can be obtained at www.tmrs.org.